Luxembourg-Open-Source-Club/guides/README.md

 sudo apt update && sudo apt upgrade -y
 ```

-In this one line, we can distinguis 2 different commands which are separated by `&&`.
+In this one line, we can distinguish 2 different commands which are separated by `&&`.
+Let's go through both commands.

-Let's go through both commands. `sudo` is a program that takes another program and
+`sudo` is a program that takes another program and
-run's it with root priviledges (same as administrator in Windows). `apt` is another
+runs it with **root** priviledges (same as administrator in Windows). `apt` is another
-program (Advanced Packaging Tool) which in other words is a package manager. `update` & `upgrade` are
+program (Advanced Packaging Tool) which in other words is a **package manager**. `update` & `upgrade` are
 2 possible flags of the program `apt`. **Update** means that you fetch any new changes
 to programs you have installed.
 You may think that it will install updates, but no, it just lets
-the OS know that there has been changes. **Upgrade** however, this will based on the fetched
+the OS know that there has been changes. **Upgrade**; however, based on the fetched
-information now install all updates.
+information will now install all updates.
 The additional flag `-y` just means that you accecpt
 everything by default to be upgraded.

+All updates on your computer are done like this: applications, libraries, operating system updates, etc. **Centralized** is the key word ;)

 ## Installing Git